|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Thuraya also offers internet service through a proprietary terminals.
 The Thuraya internet terminals are unidirectional, and require physical orientation to connect to one of the two satellites, however there are self-pointing models available at higher costs, and depending on the needs of the user.
 Thuraya ground terminals can easily reach speeds of to 400 kilobytes per second.

 Thuraya Handset Phone

-Inmarsat began its life as a non-profit organization in support of maritime vessels, but was privatized in 1998.
+Inmarsat began its life as a non-profit organisation in support of maritime vessels, but was privatised in 1998.
 Inmarsat began offering global satellite internet data starting in 2008 through what is called the Broad Global Area Network (BGAN).
 The BGAN network runs off on three geosynchronous satellites strategically positioned to cover most areas of sea and landmass used by human settlements and activity.

 Coverage Map.
 Source: Inmarsat

 Inmarsat offers a wide range of BGAN terminals that are designed for different levels of throughput and usage.
 All BGAN terminals are unidirectional, run on the L band, and require orientation by the user, however various models include self-pointing models for use on moving vehicles.
 Depending on the type of terminal, BGAN speeds can reach 800kbps, and some BGAN terminals can even be linked together to produce speeds of over one megabyte per second.
 Because all Inmarsat satellites are geostationary, the same usual limitations apply.

 Beginning in the early 2010s, Inmarsat also began offering standalone voice service as well.
 Dedicated voice plans run off standalone handset phones that use omnidirectional antennas, and work in all places BGAN service is provided.

 Roof Mounted Self Acquiring BGAN